 Physics

 Physics will give you a powerful and beautiful way to observe and understand the world around you.
-If you like science and mathematics, “physics also offers challenging, exciting, and productive careers.
+If you like science and mathematics, physics also offers challenging, exciting, and productive careers.
 As a career, physics covers many specialized fields – from acoustics, astronomy, and astrophysics to medical physics, geophysics, microelectronics, and vacuum sciences.
 Physics also offers a variety of work activities – lab supervisor, researcher, technician, teacher, manager.
 Physics opens doors to employment opportunities throughout the world in government, industry, schools, and private organizations.

 A major in physics also provides an excellent foundation for pursuing a graduate degree.
-The masters program usually takes two years and may require a research topic.
+The master’s program usually takes two years and may require a research topic.
 An additional two to four years may be needed to earn a Ph.D.
 One of the most important parts of the Ph.D. program is a piece of original research (either theoretical or experimental) conducted with the guidance of a faculty advisor.
 You will write up the results of your thesis and perhaps publish it in a scientific journal.”

 Other fields of science are heavily indebted to physics.
 For instance, the quantum theory is used by chemists to understand molecular bonding at a quantitative level.
 Civil and mechanical engineering use classical mechanics at their core.
 Physicians routinely make use of x-ray, ultrasound, and nuclear magnetic resonance for imaging, as well as the radiation from isotopes or linear accelerators for treating cancers.
 More recently, Wall Street has even hired physicists to perform quantitative modeling of stock and bond trends.
-So you see, an undergraduate degree in physics may be the best training for pursuing advanced degrees in many of the sciences.
+An undergraduate degree in physics may be the best training for pursuing advanced degrees in many of the sciences.